-Working long shifts can be extremely exhausting both physically and mentally.
+Working as a teacher can be highly exhausting both physically and mentally.
 You often spend the day either standing for long periods, walking, or moving heavy objects.
-That will certainly have its effects on your body, particularly your feet, leaving them sore and achy.
-So, unless you can find a way to be carried everywhere, here are some easy and practicable ways of managing achy feet during, after, and before a long shift.
+That will undoubtedly have its effects on your body, particularly your feet, leaving them sore and achy.
+So, unless you can find a way to be carried everywhere, here are some easy and practicable methods of managing achy feet during, after, and before a long schoolday.

-If we are being honest, buying a pair of work shoes is not exactly the most exciting task.
-Many of us just like to get a good enough pair without splurging, but you might want to reconsider when you factor in your long shifts.
+If we are being honest, buying a pair of teacher shoes is not exactly the most exciting task.
+Many of us like to get a good enough pair without splurging, but you might want to reconsider when you factor in your long day at school.

-When shopping for the right shoes for work, look out for these things: the perfect size with enough room to accommodate swelling, an easy-to-clean fabric, and laces – for adjustability.
-It is also advisable to get fitted for shoes at the end of the day when your feet are slightly bigger.
+When shopping for the right shoes for teaching, look out for these things: the perfect size with enough room to accommodate swelling, an easy-to-clean fabric, and laces – for adjustability.
+It is also advisable to get fitted for shoes when your feet are slightly bigger at the end of the day.
 Get two pairs too to give your shoes time to breathe!

 Give Your Shoes Some Support

 Sure, getting a new pair of shoes is a great way to walk the walk — pun intended.
 However, suppose you are willing to go the extra mile to see that your feet get all the help they need.
 In that case, you should consider additional items like special insoles for people on their feet for long hours, as well as steel toe caps and arch supports if you happen to do a lot of heavy lifting throughout the day.
 This can help with many uncomfortable conditions your feet are subjected to, including flat feet and plantar fasciitis.